Jhelum Cantonment

-It is one of the important cantonment (Army Base) of Pakistan, which was built during the British rule in 1849 and has grown into a strong garrison.
-It is the headquarters of the 23rd Infantry Division commanded by a Major General.
+It is one of the most important cantonments (army base) in the country, built in 1849 during the British rule of the Indian Subcontinent, and has grown into a strategically important garrison.
+It is the headquarters of the 23rd Infantry Division of the Pakistan Army, commanded by a Major General.

 Location

-Jhelum Cantonment is located on the GT Road (N-5) adjacent to the city of Jhelum at a distance of 121 km from the capital city of Islamabad and 167 km from the provincial capital Lahore.
-Prominent nearby cities and towns include Mirpur, Azad Kashmir, Kharian Cantonment, Sarai Alamgir, and Gujrat.
-The cantonment area is well planned and aesthetically maintained with an array of evergreen trees, some other kind of trees and seasonal flowers.
+It is located on the GT Road (N-5) adjacent to the city of Jhelum at a distance of 121 km from the national capital Islamabad and 167 km from Lahore, the provincial capital of Punjab.
+Prominent nearby cities and towns include Mirpur, Azad Kashmir, Kharian, Sarai Alamgir, and Gujrat.
+The cantonment area is well planned and aesthetically maintained with an array of evergreen trees and seasonal flowers.

 History

-During British rule Jhelum was chosen as the site of a cantonment and as the headquarters of the civil administration.
+During the British rule, Jhelum was chosen as the site of a cantonment and as the headquarters of the civil administration.
 For some years, it was the seat of the Commissioner of the Division, but in 1859 his headquarters were transferred to Rawalpindi.
 Under British rule, Jhelum had steadily advanced in prosperity; and it is the hub for most of the trade of the District.
 Although, since the completion of the Sind-Sāgar branch of the North-Western Railway; the salt trade no longer passes through it.
 It is an important timber dépôt, the timber from the Kashmir forests which is floated down the river being collected here.
 A good deal of boatbuilding is carried on.
 The cantonment, which is three miles from the civil station, contains a church and a post office.
 The normal strength of the garrison is one Native cavalry and four Native infantry regiments.
 The municipality was founded in 1867.
 During the ten years ending 1902–03, the receipts averaged Rs.
 32,100, and the expenditure Rs, 31,900.
 Receipts and expenditure from cantonment funds in the same period averaged Rs.
 31,900 and Rs.
 6,100 respectively.
 The main source of income of the municipality in 1903-04 was Rs.34,200 chiefly from octroi; and the expenditure was Rs.
 41,000.
 The town has two English-medium schools, a municipal high school, and a middle school maintained by the American Presbyterian Mission.
 Besides the civil hospital, the mission also maintains a hospital.
 The mission hospital was opened for women and children under the leadership of Winifred Heston in 1910.

 During the Indian Rebellion of 1857, 35 British soldiers of HM XXIV regiment were killed by the local resistance.
 A lectern inside St. John's Church Jhelum the church shows the names of those 35 soldiers.
 St. John's Church is located in Jhelum cantonment Pakistan beside the river Jhelum.
 It was built in 1860 and is a landmark of the city.
 It is a Protestant church and was in use during the British period.
 For forty years, it remained closed.
 Now it has been renovated and opened to the public.